 The Capstone Experience (3 credit hours) is designed to integrate, synthesize, and apply knowledge as developed through a student's academic program.
 Students are eligible to begin their capstone after completing five semesters of university coursework.
 There are five options for completion of the capstone requirement:

 SPHU 4540 Senior Seminar Capstone The seminar involves discussion and reflection on issues related to the practice of public health as well as a survey of job opportunities and includes professional development.
 The goal is to facilitate individual growth and career development through a series of guest lecture presentations, reflection essays, and the development of a professional public health portfolio.
 BSPH seniors can register themselves for this option.

 SPHU 4550 Capstone Independent Study Working one-on-one with a faculty member, the student will complete a high-level research paper.
 Students should seek out a sponsoring faculty mentor and speak to the program manager to register for credit.

-SPHU 4580 International Capstone The BSPH program offers Summer International Capstones, or the student can do a semester-long program that includes a capstone.
-Tulane's Office of Study Abroad Abroad works with international programs that provide academic research or internship projects that can count as a public health capstone.
-To complete this type of capstone, the experience needs to be approved by department faculty.
-Upon return from studying abroad, students present their work at the BSPH program's International Scholar Symposium and are graded by faculty before credit can be given.
+SPHU 4580 International Capstone The BSPH program offers Summer International Capstones, or the student can do a semester-long study abroad program that includes a Capstone.
+Tulane's Office of Study Abroad Abroad works with international programs that provide academic research or internship projects that can count as a public health Capstone.
+To complete this type of Capstone, the experience needs to be approved by the department program manager or faculty.
+Upon returning, students present their work at the BSPH program’s International Scholar Symposium and are graded by faculty before credit is given.
 Tulane-taught summer international capstones include The Health Systems of China and Public Health Threats in Suriname.